cpfpengfei/VASP-Examples/General Notes.md

 ### POTCAR
 - Pseudopotential (PP) file: Information on PP and XC functional to run the calculation
+- Replaces nucleus and core electrons with fixed effective potential
 - From Pseudopotential library in VASP (cant find online since it is commercial)
 - Data required to generate the PP, number of valence electrons, atomic mass, energy cut-off
 - If the cell contains different atomic species, the corresponding POTCAR files will then have to be concatenated - in the **same order as the atomic species given in the POSCAR**